emon535/DataStructure_Algorithm-NoteBook/PMSCS/Lecture6.md

 - Complete binary tree can be **FULL Binary tree**
--

-:herb:	 Height of a node = the number of edges on the longest simple path from the node down to a leaf.
+- :herb:	 Height of a node = the number of edges on the longest simple path from the node down to a leaf.
-:herb:	Level of node = the length of a path from the root to the node
+- :herb:	Level of node = the length of a path from the root to the node
-:herb:	Height of tree = height of root node.
+- :herb:	Height of tree = height of root node.

-### :dart: Useful Properties
+#### :dart: Useful Properties
 - There are at most 2^l nodes at level ( or depth ) l of a binary tree.
 - IF the height/ depth is *d* there is at most 2^(d+1) - 1 nodes.
 - A Binary tree with n ndes had depth at least  floor[ **log(n)** ].

-## :rainbo HEAP
+### :rainbo: HEAP
 - Complete binary tree( Max heap/ Min heap) :
 - There is two types of heap.
     - Mean Heap